linux-system-roles/logging/roles/rsyslog/README.md

                zz-stop.remote
 ```

-If both rsyslog_viaq and rsyslog_example are set to false, the default rsyslog.conf is placed in /etc.  The "default" contents are stored in ./roles/rsyslog/templates/etc/rsyslog.conf.j2.
+If rsyslog_outputs is not set, the default rsyslog.conf is placed in /etc.  The "default" contents are stored in ./roles/rsyslog/templates/etc/rsyslog.conf.j2.

-WARNING: If both variables are set to true, conflicting configurations are generated and rsyslog would not work as expected.
+WARNING: If both 'debops' and 'viaq' logs_collections are set , conflicting configurations are generated and rsyslog would not work as expected.

 Variables in vars.yaml
 ======================

 - `rsyslog_enabled` : When 'True' rsyslog role will deploy specified configuration file set.
 Default to 'True'.

-- `rsyslog_viaq` : When 'True' rsyslog role will deploy the viaq configuration set.
-In this case, rsyslog works as a collector of OpenShift logs, normalizes them, then sends to the ElasticSearch.
-Default to 'False'.
-- `rsyslog_example` : When 'True' rsyslog role will deploy the example configuration set.
-Default to 'False'.
 - `rsyslog_pki` : When 'True' pki related variables are configured.
 In addition, if 'tls' is included in 'rsyslog_capabilities', it enables to forward logs over TLS.
 Default to 'False'.

-- `rsyslog_capabilities` : List of capabilities to configure.  [ 'network', 'remote-files', 'tls', 'viaq', 'viaq-k8s' ] are predefined.
+- `rsyslog_capabilities` : List of capabilities to configure.  [ 'network', 'remote-files', 'tls' ] are predefined.

 Common sub-variables
 --------------------